conmaol/gadelica/grammar/nouns/grammatical-functions/genitive/specifiers.md

 # Genitive nouns as specifiers of a noun

-One of the main functions of a genitive noun, whether proper or common, is to mark the specifier of another, preceding, noun.
+One of the main functions of a genitive noun is to mark the specifier of a preceding noun.

 > Bha a chasan mu dheireadh cho luath ri **casan** **féidh**.
 >